-Security in computer technology comprises cybersecurity and physical security.
+In computer technology, cybersecurity and physical security is very important.
 Cybersecurity is also referred to as information technology security.It refers to the body of technologies, processes, and practices designed to protect networks, devices, programs, and data from attack, damage, or unauthorized access.
 Cyber attacks are usually aimed at accessing, changing, or destroying sensitive information.Another type of attack is extorting money from users; or interrupting normal business processes.

 Surprisingly Cybersecurity doesn’t have a trademark and neither it is owned by anyone as in the case of Bluetooth, Wi-Fi.The normal expression is” Everyone owns cybersecurity”